OpenEdition/idref-plugin/README.md

 # IdRef Plugin for Lodel 1

-Search and save IdRef for persons
+Search and save IdRef for persons.

 ## Features